-Cease-and-Desist Attorneys
+Texas Cease-and-Desist Attorneys

-What Is a Cease-and-Desist Letter?
+What Is a Cease-and-Desist or Demand Letter?

-Cease and desist letters are often used in cases involving violation of a non-compete or non-solicitation agreement, copyright infringement, trademark infringement, defamation, breach of contract, and other types of legal disputes.
+Cease-and-desist letters are often used in cases involving violation of a non-compete or non-solicitation agreement, copyright infringement, trademark infringement, defamation, breach of contract, and other types of legal disputes.
 They are usually sent by lawyers or other legal representatives on behalf of their clients.

 A cease-and-desist letter typically includes the following:

-• A description of the misconduct or violation
+- A description of the misconduct or violation

-• How the misconduct violates the letter writer’s rights
+- How the misconduct violates the letter writer’s rights

-• A demand that the recipient stop the alleged misconduct
+- A demand that the recipient stop the alleged misconduct

-• A warning that the letter writer may proceed with legal action if the misconduct is not halted
+- A warning that the letter writer may proceed with legal action if the misconduct is not halted

 If you have questions about issuing a demand letter, or if you've received a cease-and-desist letter, call Hendershot Cowart P.C. today at (713) 909-7323 to schedule a consultation.